LunarG/VulkanSamples/API-Samples/Tutorial/markdown/10-init_render_pass.md

     res = vkCreateRenderPass(info.device, &rp_info, NULL, &info.render_pass);

 You'll be using the render pass in several of the upcoming samples.

-Note that you have done two things here:

-1. Created a command buffer with layout transition commands in it and sent it to the GPU
-1. Created (defined) a render pass

-Sending the command buffer with the layout transition commands in this particular sample really does not accomplish anything, since nothing is sent to the GPU afterwards.
-And the render pass you defined is not used for anything either.
-These are all just pieces and parts that you will put together shortly to draw the cube in the final sample.

-Looking ahead a bit, these pieces might fit together more like this:

-1. Create a render pass as you just did here
-1. Create a command buffer and "open" it to start receiving commands
-1. Insert image layout transition commands in the command buffer
-1. Insert a begin render pass command (vkCmdBeginRenderPass) in the command buffer
-1. Insert other commands to finish the drawing - coming in the next sections

-The important point is the the vkCmdPipelineBarrier commands used to perform the image layout transitions need to be in the command buffer before the vkCmdBeginRenderPass, since the render pass is expecting the images to be in the specific image layouts before the render pass begins.

 <table border="1" width="100%">
     <tr>